QuickBooks Blog

 How to record unearned revenue

-Creating and adjusting journal entries for unearned revenue will be easier if your business uses the accrual accounting method when recording transactions.
+Tip: Creating and adjusting a journal entry of unearned revenue will be easier if your business uses the accrual accounting method when recording transactions.

 Unearned revenue journal entry

-To learn more revenue recognition rules have a look our guide to AASB 15.
+To learn more about revenue recognition rules, check out our guide to AASB 15.

 Journal entry example illustrating the accounting treatment of unearned revenue